Event exports

 General information

-- Endpoint - your (middleware) endpoint for EVA to send the events to
+- Endpoint - your (middleware) endpoint for EVA to send the events to.

 Configuration

-- Authorization type: this choice presents your level of security.
+The type of authorization presents your level of security.
 It's important because you do not want your endpoint to accept events from just any sender, allowing just about anyone to for example transmit you a Confirmed event for a payment.

-- Bearer token: a token as registered by you from New Black or vice versa - sent out as
+- Bearer token: a token as registered by you from New Black or vice versa

 Authorization: Bearer {token}